-The European Lung Foundation aims to bring together patients and the public with respiratory professionals.
+The European Lung Foundation is a patient-led organisation that works internationally to bring patients and the public together with healthcare professionals to improve lung health an advance diagnosis, treatment and care.
 The charitable company works to communicate and translate into European languages the work of respiratory professionals to those outside the respiratory field.
 The European Lung Foundation also works to ensure that people with lung diseases and the general public have the opportunity to influence respiratory research and guidelines at the European level.